|

 deduct the excess over 7.5% of Adjusted Gross Income, and then only if you can

-itemize on Schedule A. This means that if you make $100,000, you can only
+itemize on Schedule A. This means that if your adjusted gross income was $100,000, you can only

 deduct the amount of medical expenses you spent over $7,500.
 Please